DZBohan/heart_failure_survival_prediction/<font color=#53AB90>Heart Failure Survival Prediction<-font>.md

 <div align=center><img width =60% src ="https://github.com/DZBohan/heart_failure_survival_prediction/blob/main/images/rf9.png?raw=true"/></div>

-When min_samples_leaf is 12, the model has best performance on the test set, and the difference between performance on the test set and training set is smallest, I will set min_samples_leaf as 12.
+When min_samples_leaf is 12, the model has best performance on the test set, and the difference between performance on the test set and training set is smallest, so I will set min_samples_leaf as 12.

 Last, let's tune min_samples_split.
 I'll use a range of 2 to 100 with an interval of 2 to generate the scores.
 I set n_estimator as 40, max_depth as 4 and min_samples_split as 12.